Hyperthyroidism (overactive thyroid)

 Lifestyle and home remedies

-Kelp, dulse and others types of seaweed contain a lot of iodine.
+Once you begin treatment, symptoms of hyperthyroidism likely will get better.
+Along with your treatment, your health care provider might suggest that you reduce iodine in your diet.
+It can make hyperthyroidism worse.
+Kelp, dulse and other types of seaweed contain a lot of iodine.
 Cough syrup and multivitamins also may contain iodine.

 - Protect your eyes.
 Wear sunglasses to help protect your eyes from the sun and wind.

 - Keep your head up.
 Raising the head of your bed may lessen swelling and ease pressure on your eyes.

 - Use creams for swollen skin.
 Creams containing hydrocortisone that you can buy without a prescription (Cortizone 10, others) may help ease swollen skin on the shins and feet.
 For help finding these creams, ask a pharmacist.

 If you've been diagnosed with hyperthyroidism, it's important that you get the medical care you need.
 After you and your health care provider have decided on a treatment plan, there also are some things you can do to cope with the condition and help your body heal.